Harjun751/ip/docs/README.md

 ## Finding tasks by query: `find`
 A case-sensitive search for tasks that contain the query string.
 Matches for any substring in contacts.

+> [!WARNING]
+> Known Limitation: Only finds tasks that are not subtasks themselves.

 Format: `find [query]`

 Example: `find work`